dotnet/csharplang/proposals/first-class-span-types.md

 #### Answer

 The break will be mitigated by not considering span conversions for extension receiver in method group conversions.

+### Ignoring more user-defined conversions

+We defined a set of type pairs for which there are language-defined implicit and explicit span conversions.
+Whenever a language-defined span conversion exists from `T1` to `T2`, any user-defined conversion from `T1` to `T2` is [ignored][udc]
+(regardless of the span and user-defined conversion being implicit or explicit).

+Note that this includes all the conditions, so for example there is no span conversion from `Span<object>` to `ReadOnlySpan<string>`
+(there is a span conversion from `Span<T>` to `ReadOnlySpan<U>` but it must hold that `T : U`), hence a user-defined conversion would be considered between those types if it existed (that would have to be a specialized conversion like `Span<T>` to `ReadOnlySpan<string>` because conversion operators cannot have generic parameters).

+Should we ignore user-defined conversions also between other combinations of array/Span/ReadOnlySpan/string types where no corresponding language-defined span conversion exists?
+For example, if there is a user-defined conversion from `ReadOnlySpan<T>` to `Span<T>`, should we ignore it?

+Spec possibilities to consider:

+1. > Whenever a span conversion exists from `T1` to `T2`, ignore any user-defined conversion from `T1` to `T2` *or from `T2` to `T1`*.
+2. > User-defined conversions are not considered when converting between
+   > - any single-dimensional `array_type` and `System.Span<T>`/`System.ReadOnlySpan<T>`,
+   > - any combination of `System.Span<T>`/`System.ReadOnlySpan<T>`,
+   > - `string` and `System.ReadOnlySpan<char>`.
+3. Like above but replacing the last bullet point with:
+   > - `string` and `System.Span<char>`/`System.ReadOnlySpan<char>`.
+4. Like above but replacing the last bullet point with:
+   > - `string` and `System.Span<T>`/`System.ReadOnlySpan<T>`.

+Technically, the spec disallows some of these user-defined conversions to be even defined: it is not possible to define a user-defined operator between types for which a non-user-defined conversion exists ([§10.5.2][permitted-udcs]).
+But Roslyn intentionally violates this part of the spec.
+And some conversions like between `Span` and `string` are allowed anyway (no language-defined conversion between these types exist).

+Nevertheless, alternatively to just *ignoring* the conversions, we could *disallow* them to be defined at all and perhaps break out of the spec violation at least for these new span conversions, i.e., change Roslyn to actually report a compile-time error if these conversions are defined (likely except those already defined by the BCL).

 ## Alternatives